- add the "Extended Search" checkbox after the "Search" text box in the "Settings" window

 If your QAP menu gets too long, divide and conquer!
 Group your favorites by subjects or locations in submenus.
 To add a submenu, in the Settings window, click the Add button and, in the Add Favorite dialog box, select the Submenu radio button.

 Submenus can be nested in submenus at will.
-To move a favorite from one menu to another, click the Edit button or double-click the favorite name and, in the Menu Settings tab, select the new menu in the Favorite parent menu dropdown list.
+To move a favorite from one menu to another, click the Edit button or double-click the favorite name and, in the Menu Options tab, select the new menu in the Favorite parent menu drop down list and choose the favorite's position in the list Insert the favorite before this item.

 Yes.
 In the Settings window, you can copy favorites of types Folder, Document, Application, Special Folder, Link, FTP and QAP Feature.
 The Menus and Groups cannot be copied.